These instructions are only for Linux systems.

 kyber.
 Depending on the type and speed of your storage device, some of these algorithms may increase or decrease the latency of read requests, as well as overall throughput.
 See the Arch Linux wiki for more information.

 See the Arch Linux wiki for information about improving virtual memory parameters.

-Using native libraries can benefit performance, alongside fixing mouse sensitivity issues and providing better Wayland support.
+Using a newer version of libSDL2 can help fix issues with things such as mouse sensitivity, rendering, and support for newer display servers.
 The automatic Steam runtime host library pinning is not enough to use native libraries on TF2 as the game’s launcher script shades in some libraries by itself.
-In order to force TF2 to use a native library, the built-in library must be deleted and the system libraries have to be manually pinned to the runtime.
+In order to force TF2 to use the newer library, the built-in library must be deleted and the system library has to be manually pinned to the runtime.

 TF2_FOLDER/bin and delete

 libSDL2-2.0.so.0 (this will cause TF2 to fallback to the Steam Linux Runtime).
 Then, install a 32-bit version of SDL2 and pin the library to the runtime using one of these commands, depending on your distribution:

 When using Wayland,